SeLite/SeLite.github.io/EnhancedSelenese.md

 Like <code><>...<></code> without prefix, <code>\<>...<></code> evaluates the enclosed part as Javascript expression.
 The result is treated as content of a string literal/constant for XPath.
 Then this escapes both apostrophes and/or quotation marks in it.
 It generates an XPath string sub-expression that may use XPath function `concat()`.
 (For details see `quoteForXPath()` in Selenium Core's online [htmlutils.js](https://github.com/SeleniumHQ/selenium/blob/master/javascript/selenium-core/scripts/htmlutils.js) or offline at {{chromeUrl}} _chrome://selenium-ide/content/selenium-core/scripts/htmlutils.js_).

 ### @&lt;&gt;...&lt;&gt; (an extra Selenese parameter)
+{:#an-extra-selenese-parameter}
 By default, Selenium IDE allows to pass only two parameters to commands: `target` (usually a locator) and `value`.
 However, some SeLite commands (e.g. in [ExitConfirmationChecker](ExitConfirmationChecker)) need to receive extra one or two parameters.
 [SelBlocksGlobal](SelBlocksGlobal) enhances syntax by allowing value of each standard Selenese parameter (`target` or `value`) to include one occurrence of <code>@<>...<></code> containing a Javascript expression.

 This notation extracts and completely removes that <code>@<>...<></code> from the parameter.
 It concatenates the rest (any prefix merged with any suffix) for the string value (potentially empty) of that Selenese parameter (`target` or `value`).
 It transforms that value into a String object (rather than a string primitive).
 Then it evaluates the Javascript from within <code>@<>...<></code> (the part that it extracted and removed).
 It stores the result as an extra (optional) field `seLiteExtra` on that String object (one made from any prefix and suffix).
 Then it passes the result String object to the called action as the actual value of the intended Selenese parameter (either `target` or `value`).

 The Selenese command (i.e. a custom command or a custom override/intercept of standard Selenese) can access the result of Javascript through field `seLiteExtra` if it is set on the parameter.
 Using <code>@<>...<></code> makes the command receive instance of `String` object rather than a primitive string.
-That is OK for the most of standard Selenese.
+That will work with most use cases of primitive strings.
+Hence this mechanism is mostly forward compatible.

 ## Compatibility with ClassicSelenese
 <code><>...$storedVariableName...<></code> works.
 It translates to <code><>...storedVars.storedVariableName...<></code>.
 The javascript expression will be valid or invalid regardless of type of stored variable with name `storedVariableName`.